 Storage account name and one of the auto-generated

 Set the following keys in a configuration object (see Configuration).
 Use the storage account name and key from the last step.
-If your storage account name is

 So far we explained that TileDB arrays and groups are stored as directories.
 There is no directory concept on Azure Blob Storage (similar to other popular object stores).
 However, Azure uses character

 / in the object URIs which allows the same conceptual organization as a directory hierarchy in local storage.
 At a physical level, TileDB stores all files on Azure that it would create locally as objects.
 For instance, for array

 azure://container/path/to/array/<fragment>/__fragment_metadata.tdb, and similarly all the other files/objects.
 Since there is no notion of a “directory” on Azure, nothing special is persisted on Azure for directories, e.g.,